AlexanderWiechert/terraform-provider-bash/docs/index.md

 All you need to do then is write a plain Bash script which uses standard Bash language features to interact with those generated declarations.
-This also means that your source script will be 100% direct Bash syntax, without any conflicts between Terraform's interpolation syntax and Bash's interpolation syntax.
+This also means that your source script will be 100% direct Bash syntax, without any conflicts between Terraform's interpolation syntax and Bash's interpolation syntax, if you load it from a separate file as shown in the examples above.

 ## Passing Values to Bash